basarat/demo-noImplicitAny/script.md

 This is almost definitely not the intended use case of the sum function.
 To catch all the cases where TypeScript cannot infer the type reliably you can enable the flag `noImplicitAny` in your tsconfig.json

-As soon as you switch this on you now have to provide annotations for any variables whose type cannot be inferred e.g. the parameters for sum, and the lastSumResult variable.
+As soon as you switch this on, you now have to provide annotations for any variables whose type cannot be inferred e.g. the parameters for sum, and the lastSumResult variable.

 ```